-- College owned or managed data that is highly restricted business or personal information, for which unauthorized disclosure would result in significant financial loss to the college, impair its ability to conduct business, or result in a violation of contractual agreements or federal or state laws or regulations. - Level 3 data is intended for very limited use and must not be disclosed except to those who have explicit authorization to view or use the data. - There are often governing statutes, regulations, standards, or agreements with specific provisions that dictate how this type of data must be protected. - Regulations and laws that affect Level 3 data include, but are not limited to, RTK, FERPA, Pennsylvania Personnel Records Inspection Act, the Health Insurance Portability and Accountability Act (HIPAA) and the Payment Card Industry Data Security Standard (PCI DSS).
+- College owned or managed data that is highly restricted business or personal information, for which unauthorized disclosure would result in significant financial loss to the college, impair its ability to conduct business, or result in a violation of contractual agreements or federal or state laws or regulations. - Level 3 data and/or information is intended for very limited use and must not be disclosed except to those who have explicit authorization to view or use the data. - There are often governing statutes, regulations, standards, or agreements with specific provisions that dictate how this type of data and/or information must be protected. - Regulations and laws that affect Level 3 data and/or information include, but are not limited to, RTK, FERPA, Pennsylvania Personnel Records Inspection Act, the Health Insurance Portability and Accountability Act (HIPAA) and the Payment Card Industry Data Security Standard (PCI DSS).